January 29, 2018, Written By John H. Oldshue

 LowCards is a Citi partner.
 These offers, valid when the article was written, may have expired. .

-Summer is right around the corner and people are already planning their getaways.
+People are already planning their summer getaways.
 Traveling can be quite expensive, which is why so many people have to cut back on their vacations.
 But with the right credit card rewards program, you can save money on your trip and get extra bonuses while you’re on the road.
 Some credit cards are better for traveling than others, and the right one for you may not be the right one for someone else.
 It all depends on what kind of trip you take.

 The best travel credit card is the one that gives the most perks for your particular spending pattern.
 These cards offer some terrific rewards.
 But make sure you choose one that maximizes the rewards for your specific needs.